Milt Schmidt

-Milton Conrad Schmidt (March 5, 1918 – January 4, 2017) was a Canadian professional ice hockey centre, coach and general manager, mostly for the Boston Bruins of the National Hockey League (NHL), where he was a member of the Kraut Line.
+Milton Conrad Schmidt (March 5, 1918 – January 4, 2017) was a Canadian professional ice hockey centre, coach and general manager, mostly for the Boston Bruins of the National Hockey League (NHL), He was a member of the famed "Kraut Line" with teammates Bobby Bauer and Woody Dumart.
+The trio led the Bruins to two Stanley Cupchampionships and became the first lineto finish first, second and third in NHL scoring, in 1939–40.
 He was elected to the Hockey Hall of Fame in 1961.
 In 2017, Schmidt was named one of the '100 Greatest NHL Players' in history.